PGSAVE/Hierarchy-of-Octahedron/README.md

 **Change iterations parametr**

-for good model i reccomend 100kk iterations, but you can make 10-20kk for good performance.
+for good model i recommend 100kk iterations, but you can make 10-20kk for good performance.

 **run**